Skip to main content

 Built so the record survives the deduction cycle.

-• Every field write saves locally first, syncs when signal returns.
-Your operators don't wait for 4G.
+• Every write at the yard, the bowser or the client's site saves locally first and syncs when signal returns.
+The machine's record never waits for 4G.

 • Every transaction has a sync state, saved, queued, synced, failed.
 No more "did it go through?"